hun/ eng

 violin

-Japanese violinist Akiko Suwanai’s “noble playing, with its rhythmic life, taut and rigorous” (The Times) makes her one of the most sought-after artists of her generation.
-She won the International Tchaikovsky Competition in 1990 and since then has enjoyed a flourishing international career, engaging at the highest level with renowned conductors and orchestras.
+Japanese violinist Akiko Suwanai has established herself as one of the most sought-after artists of her generation.
+Since winning the International Tchaikovsky Competition in 1990 she has enjoyed a flourishing career, performing chamber music internationally and engaging at the highest-level with orchestras and conductors.

-Universally acclaimed for her performances of key violin repertoire, Akiko is also widely recognised for her master interpretations of lesser-performed works and passion for new music.
-In 2007, she premiered Peter Eötvös' violin concerto Seven at the Lucerne Festival under Pierre Boulez, and in the following year performed the work at the BBC Proms conducted by Susanna Mälkki and the Philharmonia Orchestra.
-She has also given Asian premieres of important new works such as violin concertos by James MacMillan, Esa-Pekka Salonen and Krzysztof Penderecki.
+Universally acclaimed for her performances of the core violin repertoire, Suwanai released Brahms:The Sonatas for Violin and Piano and Bach's Complete Sonatas and Partitas for Solo Violin with Universal Music in 2024 and 2022, respectively.
+She is also recognised for her master interpretations of lesser performed works and passion for new music: she has recorded works by Takemitsu with NHK Symphony Orchestra/Järvi and given premieres of Peter Eötvös’ Seven at the Lucerne Festival under Pierre Boulez and in the following year at the BBC Proms conducted by Susanna Mälkki.
+Suwanai has also given Asian premieres of important new works including violin concertos by James MacMillan, Esa-Pekka Salonen and Krzysztof Penderecki.